Chiang Mai Weather by Month: A Year-Round Guide for the Perpetually Unprepared American

 June introduces the rainy season proper, with temperatures moderating slightly to 75-92°F but afternoon downpours becoming routine.
 Monthly rainfall jumps to 6-8 inches, typically delivered in concentrated 1-3 hour cloudbursts rather than all-day drizzles.
 The countryside transforms into vibrant green as rice planting begins, creating postcard-worthy landscapes.

-Activities adapt accordingly: morning tours, rice planting experiences, and strategic cafe-hopping between showers.
+Activities adapt accordingly: morning tours, rice planting experiences, strategic cafe-hopping between showers, and knowing the best time to visit Chiang Mai City Arts and Cultural Center during rainy season.
 Low season pricing takes effect, with budget options falling to $18-30 and luxury resorts offering substantial discounts ($70-120).
 Weekly rental rates can drop by 40% for those willing to commit to longer stays.

 July delivers near-daily rain with 8-10 inches monthly, settling into a predictable pattern that locals plan around.
 Temperatures hover between 75-90°F with Buddhist Lent (Khao Phansa) bringing temple ceremonies worth witnessing.
 Indoor cooking classes, spa treatments, and museum visits fill rainy afternoons.
 Accommodation remains widely available at rock-bottom prices, though riverside locations should be avoided due to occasional flash flooding.